15 Strategies to Increase CPA Exam Pass Rates

 By doing this I create an emotional connection with my readers who may be on the fence about whether they should take the CPA exam or not.

-To most college students, $1 million dollars isn’t a real number that they can comprehend, but $25K is a number that they immediately can connect with emotionally based on the fact that student loans, mortgages and weddings etc… are on the horizon.
+To most college students, abstract lifetime earnings numbers aren't a real motivator they can feel, but $25K in immediate salary growth is a number that they immediately can connect with emotionally based on the fact that student loans, mortgages and weddings etc... are on the horizon.

 What You Can Do